Generic Name: Olanzapine Extended-Release Injection (oh LAN za peen)

 - Use with care in children.
 Talk with the doctor.

-- Taking olanzapine extended-release injection in the third trimester of pregnancy may lead to muscle movements that cannot be controlled and withdrawal in the newborn.
-Talk with the doctor.
+- Taking olanzapine extended-release injection in the third trimester of pregnancy may lead to uncontrolled muscle movements and withdrawal in the newborn.

 How is this medicine (Olanzapine Extended-Release Injection) best taken?